asimondev/agraf/README.md

-# agraf
+# AGRAF
 AGRAF export / import scripts.

-This *README* describe the usage of AGRAF tool to create performance charts for Oracle Databases.
-The charts are created by exporting the selected AWR and dynamic views content into the plan CSV and text files.
-These files must be imported into the MySQL databases.
-In the next step you use Grafana and AGRAF App to display the imported data.
+This *README* describes the usage of AGRAF tool to export performance data from Oracle database and import them into MySQL database.
+The export is done into plain CSV and text files.
+During the export the tool uses SQL*Plus to select the data from AWR and some other views.
+You can find the list of all used data sources in the file agraf_contents.txt in the export output directory.
+The import is done using mysql client and LOAD DATA INFILE statements.

-# How to use AGRAF? #
+# How to use AGRAF export / import scripts? #

 1. Export data from AWR and dynamic files into CSV and plan text files.
-1. Transfer the files to the server with your MySQL server.
+1. Transfer the files to the server running your MySQL server.
 1. Import the data into the MySQL server.
-1. Use browser to access Grafana server and set up the agraf_mysql database configuration property.

 ## Exporting the data. ##

-* Extract the AGRAF export tar archive into a local directory on the Oracle database server.
+* Extract the AGRAF export tar archive into a new local directory on the Oracle database server.
 * Change directory to the "oracle" subdirectory of the extracted archive.
+* Create a new output directory.
+* Set Oracle environment.
+The tool uses SQL*Plus internal connect without a password.
+(The connect "sqlplus / as sysdba" must work!)
-* Run agraf_export.py script to collect the data.
-You must have the corresponding privileges to connect to the Oracle database as the internal user.
-(No prompt for SYS user password.)
+* Run agraf_export.py script to export the data and specify the time interval for data export.
 Do not forget to specify the output directory (-o option).
+* Usually you should specify "-a" to option to export AWR and ADDM reports as well.
+* Per default the export does not select segment statistics because of possible large size of CSV files.
+The option "-c seg" allows you to export them.
-* The export script will extract all data to the output directory and create the gzipped tar files.
-You need only these tar files.
+* The script will extract all data into the output directory and create the gzipped tar file(s).
+* See export examples below for more details.

 ## Transfer exported files. ##

+AGRAF uses MySQL LOAD DATA INFILE statements to import the data into the MySQL tables at a very high speed from the specific directory.
+The MySQL parameter
+**secure_file_priv** must set this directory in the MySQL parameter file.
-AGRAF uses MySQL LOAD DATA INFILE statements to import the data into the MySQL tables at a very high speed.
-You have to allow the corresponding MySQL user the access to the specific directories for using LOAD DATA.
-So you have to extract the imported data into the specific directory.
-Eventually you will have to provide the MySQL user the read permissions to access the extracted files (chown or chmod).
+Additionally you have to give the corresponding MySQL database user the access to this specific "import" directory.

+That's why you have to extract the imported data into the specific "import" directory.
+Eventually you will have to provide the MySQL user the read permissions to access the extracted files (chown / chmod).

 ## Importing the data. ##
-* Extract the AGRAF import tar archive into a local directory on the MySQL database server.
+* Extract the AGRAF import scripts tar archive into the new directory on the MySQL database server.
 * Change directory to the "mysql" subdirectory of the extracted archive.
 * Run agraf_import.py script to import the data.
-You must provide the database name, database user, database password and the directory with the exported data.
+You must provide the database name, database user, database password and the import directory with the exported data in of plan CSV and text files.
-* The script will re-create all tables and load the data.
+* The script will re-create all interal tables and load the data.

-## Using performance charts. ##

-Before displaying the charts you have to set up once the Grafana server:

-* Set up MySQL datatabase.
-* Import AGRAF dashboards.

-Now you can connect to the Grafana server with your browser and use the performance charts.
-Some charts need specific details like SQL_ID.
-You should insert these data manually using INSERT statements into the corresponding AGRAF MySQL tables.
-Do not forget, that every import will re-create all tables.
+* See import examples below for more details.

 ## Data export examples. ##

 Use -h option to see the help text for agraf_export.py.

-Export data between the specified start time and now.
-No AWR/ADDM reports will be generated.
+Export data between for the specified time interval.
+The AWR/ADDM reports will be generated as well ("-a" option).
+The export will be done to the specified output directory ("-o" option).

-    agraf_export.py --begin_time "2019-01-14 19:45" --end_time now  -o ~/tmp/output
+    agraf_export.py --begin_time "2019-01-14 08:45" --end_time "2019-01-14 08:45" -a  -o ../output

 The usual export does not export segment statistics, because it takes more time and creates larger files.
-The following command will export data between the specified start time and now with segment statistics.
+The following command will export data, segment statistics and AWR/ADDM reports.

-    agraf_export.py -b "2019-01-14 19:45" -e now  -o ~/tmp/output ---components seg
+    agraf_export.py -b "2019-01-14" -e now -a -o ~/tmp/output ---components seg

-Export data between the specified start time and now.
-Additionally the AWR/ADDM reports will be generated as html files.

-    agraf_export.py --begin_time "2019-01-14" --end_time now  -o ~/tmp/output -a

 Export data between the specified start time and now.
 Additionally the AWR/ADDM reports will be generated both as html and text files.